Benchmark computations for the polarization tensor of small conducting objects: Introduction

-In the majority of EIT approaches, the hidden object's position and its shape is inferred by finding information about the conductivity distribution in the imaging region.
-However, an alternative approach is offered by combining dictionaries of object characterisations using polarizability tensors with classification techniques, such as those in machine learning \cite{bishopbook2006}.
-For such an approach to be effective, a description of accurate polarizability tensor coefficients is required.
-The purpose of this paper is to provide novel solutions to a series of benchmark polarizability object characterisations so that others can benchmark their solutions against ours.
-To achieve this, the coefficients of the PST are computed by post processing the approximate solutions to a transmission problem, which is governed by Laplace's equation set on an unbounded region surrounding the (scaled) object of interest \cite{ammarikangbook}.
-Inspired by works \cite{taufiqDMaths2013, taufiqBB2016, 7133631}, the transmission problem will be solved using a boundary integral approach using the BEM++ library~\cite{SmigajACM2015}, leading to approximate tensor coefficients for different objects.
-An adaptive boundary integral scheme, which has already been shown to be effective for a capacitive problem~\cite{BetckeJCP2019}, is novelly applied to the computation of the PST to generate a set of accurate benchmark solutions for different geometries.
+Each object geometry is centered at the origin and they are scaled by different length scales $\alpha$ in meters.
+The benchmark computations for the PST coefficients are obtained }by post processing the approximate solutions to a transmission problem, which is governed by Laplace's equation set on an unbounded region surrounding the (scaled) object of interest.
+Our benchmark {computations} are not only of interest to EIT practitioners, but are also of interest to other computational partial differential equation solver developers since the PST coefficients can be obtained by a simple post-processing of transmission problem solutions and, by comparing solutions, can provide a measure of accuracy of a given scheme.
+To ensure our solutions are accurate, and inspired by a previous boundary integral computation of PST coefficients \cite{taufiqDMaths2013}, the transmission problem will be solved using a boundary integral approach using the boundary element python package (Bempp, formally known as the BEM++ library)~\cite{SmigajACM2015}, leading to approximate tensor coefficients for different objects.
+An adaptive boundary integral scheme, which has already been shown to be effective for a capacitive problem~\cite{BetckeJCP2019}, is novelly applied to the computation of the PST to generate a set of accurate benchmark {computations} for different geometries.

 The work proceeds as follows: In Section \ref{sec:ModelProblem}, the mathematical model and boundary integral/layer potential formulae to compute the PST are introduced.
-Then, in Section \ref{sec:BEM:discretisation}, a brief description of how BEM++ can be applied to compute the PST is presented and, in Section \ref{sec:AdaptiveMesh}, the application of an existing adaptive algorithm to the computation of the PST is described.
-Section \ref{sec:numericalresults} describes our benchmark geometries and presents numerical results for the accurate computation of the PST using the adaptive algorithm.
+Then, in Section \ref{sec:BEM:discretisation}, a brief description of how Bempp can be applied to compute the PST is presented and, in Section \ref{sec:AdaptiveMesh}, the application of an existing adaptive algorithm to the computation of the PST is described.
+Section \ref{sec:numericalresults} describes {the geometries used for our benchmark computations} and presents numerical results for the accurate computation of the PST using the adaptive algorithm.
 The paper ends with some concluding remarks in Section \ref{sec:Conclusions}.